-All-in-one air quality monitor: our most advanced indoor air quality monitor measuring radon, particulate matter (PM2.5), carbon dioxide (CO2), airborne chemicals (VOCs), humidity, temperature, air pressure and pollen levels
+ALL-IN-ONE AIR QUALITY MONITOR: The most advanced indoor air quality monitor measuring particulate matter (PM2.5), carbon dioxide (CO2), radon, VOC (airborne chemicals), humidity, temperature, air pressure and pollen levels.

-Accurate radon detector: radon is the 2nd leading cause of lung cancer and kills more than 6X the number of people than home fires and carbon monoxide poisoning combined, it's dangerous, invisible and in every home
+ACCURATE RADON DETECTOR: Radon is the number one cause of lung cancer among non-smokers and kills more than 6x the number of people than home fires and carbon monoxide poisoning combined

-Easy to use: view your data anytime, anywhere, with the Airthings app (iOS/Android) and online dashboard with graphs, notifications, and insights
+EASY TO USE: View your data anytime, anywhere, with the free Airthings App (iOS/Android) and online dashboard with graphs, notifications and insights